firdaus-edymainoe/volte-oneplus-enabler/README.md

 -   Install QUD.WIN.1.1+Installer-10037.3+Setup.exe which contains the Qualcomm drivers

-## Following steps are to be perform on device in order
+## Follow the sequential steps below on your phone

 1. Install EngineeringMode.apk and OEMLogKit.apk